Chart Color Schemes

 Seabrook has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects likely impacting the region.
+AreaSearch has identified three projects that may impact the region.
 Key projects are Point Cook Community Hospital, Sanctuary Lakes Shopping Centre Stage 3 Extension, Williams Landing Station Improvements, and Greening the Pipeline.
-Relevant details are listed below.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.